 Graphics, Animation and Audiovisual

-I’m going to start off with possibly my least favourite trend of 2020.
-3D explosions everywhere!
+I’m going to start off with possibly my least favorite trend is 3D explosions everywhere!
 Not only are these heavy on your bandwidth, they are absolutely terrible for cognitive disabilities (and I can speak from experience here).
-Most of the examples of these sites are triggered by some sort of scoll (which already put keyboard users at a disadvantage) and often animated, and I personally can’t be on them for more than a few seconds before becoming absolutely nauseated by the motion.
+Most of the examples of these sites are triggered by some sort of scroll (which already put keyboard users at a disadvantage) and often animated, and I personally can’t be on them for more than a few seconds before becoming absolutely nauseated by the motion.

 Meta Conference is a good example of 3D Visuals, which is a shame because otherwise it’s visually stunning.